berndporr/digital_signal_processing/README.md

 The lab is project based with every project running for 3 weeks:

   * Fourier Transform: Audio manipulation with the Fast Fourier Transform (FFT)
-  * Finite Impulse Response filters (FIR): ECG 50Hz / DC removal, matched filters & heartbeat / rate detection
+  * Finite Impulse Response filters (FIR): ECG 50Hz / DC removal, matched filters & heartbeat / rate detection and LMS filters
   * Infinite Impulse Response filters (IIR): Realtime filtering and plotting of data coming from an ADC

-## Prerequisites
+## Prerequisites to compile this LaTeX doc

   - Full LaTeX install
   - chirun to generate an accessible HTML page: https://github.com/chirun-ncl/chirun

-## How to generate
+## How to generate the PDF and HTML page

 There is a makefile which first runs pdflatex and then chirun which outputs it to the docs subdir.
 It also assumes that this lives in a repo as it makes sure the docs subdir is included.